Pontypool and Blaenavon Railway

 The Pontypool and Blaenavon Railway (Rheilffordd Pont-y-pŵl a Blaenafon) is a 3.5 mi volunteer-run heritage railway in South Wales, running trains between a halt platform opposite the Whistle Inn public house (famed for its collection of miners' lamps) southwards to the town of Blaenavon via a two-platform station at the site of former colliery furnace of the Big Pit National Coal Museum.

 The line is the highest preserved standard-gauge line in the United Kingdom, and also uniquely having the only standard-gauge rail-over-rail bridge within preservation.

 History of the line

-The line from Brynmawr to Blaenavon was originally built under an Act of 1866 by the Brynmawr and Blaenavon Railway and immediately leased to the London and North Western Railway (LNWR) to transport coal to the Midlands via the Heads of the Valleys line.
+The line from Brynmawr to Blaenavon was originally built under the Brynmawr and Blaenavon Railway Act 1866 (29 & 30 Vict. c. ccix) by the Brynmawr and Blaenavon Railway and immediately leased to the London and North Western Railway (LNWR) to transport coal to the Midlands via the Heads of the Valleys line.
 The line was completed in 1869 and the LNWR commenced operating passenger trains over the line the following year (1870).
 Eight years later it was extended to meet the Great Western Railway (GWR) at Abersychan & Talywain.
 Here the line carried on down the valley through Pontypool Crane Street Station to the coast at Newport.
 In 1922, the LNWR was grouped into the London, Midland and Scottish Railway.
 In later years the line saw a variety of GWR locomotives operating from pit to port, however the railway retained its LNWR infrastructure up until the very last days before its closure.